Mixed Models

 Random Variances C.I.
 TRUE or FALSE (default), random effects CI in table.
 It could be very slow.

-Confidence level a number between 50 and 99.9 (default: 95) specifying the confidence intervals width.
+Confidence level a number between 50 and 99.9 (default: 95) specifying the confidence interval width for the plots.

 More Fit Indices shows AIC and BIC indices for the estimated model